UK Foreign Secretary Starmer urges Iran to refrain from attacking Israel - ExBulletin

 Fears of a wider conflict in the Middle East have grown following the recent assassinations of senior Hezbollah and Hamas leaders.

-On Sunday, the United States confirmed that it had sent a missile submarine to the region In response to these concerns, the submarine can carry up to 154 Tomahawk cruise missiles, which are used to strike land targets.
+The United States confirmed on Sunday that it had sent a missile-launching submarine to the region, capable of carrying up to 154 Tomahawk cruise missiles, used to strike land targets.

 The aircraft carrier USS Abraham Lincoln, which carries F-35C fighter jets, was also ordered to speed up its journey to the area.
 The ship was already en route to replace another U.S. ship in the region.